 Practicum is considered a principal component of CYC education because the integration of knowledge, values, and skills in the context of practicum is a critical and distinctive aspect of CYC education.
-It is recognized that practicum may be identified under different terms such as field work, field placement, internship, work integrated learning, etc. The name given for these experiences is not of consequence, but it is expected that practicum will include the following components:
+It is recognized that practicum may be identified under different terms such as field work, field placement, internship, work integrated learning, etc. The name given for these experiences is not of consequence, but it is expected that they will include the following components:

 - The practicum will occur in a professional setting that employs Child and Youth Care practitioners.
 It adheres to CYC ethical practice as defined by the provincial or national CYC association(s). - A minimum 80% of the hours of practicum within the CYC credential must be dedicated to direct service engagement with children, youth, and/or families based on relational CYC practice involving engagement with a young person and/or families in one-on-one, small group, or large group programming.
-This can be inperson contact or virtual contact, but a demonstration of direct service delivery is required. - Learning outcomes are clearly identified for successful course completion of practicum. - Student engagement in critical reflective practice for professional and personal growth is encouraged. - Students are required to apply theory from classroom-based courses to practicum experiences. - Formal in-person and one-on-one supervision from within the practicum setting is provided to the student with guidance and written feedback. - Formal in-person and one-on-one supervision and monitoring is provided by faculty from the post-secondary institution to the student in the practicum setting. - The evaluation process of the student's skills and knowledge within the practicum are directly connected to the identified learning outcomes and will include a combination of student input, feedback from the supervisor(s) within the practicum setting, and evaluation assessment by the faculty supervisor. - Practicum hours may include group seminars where students process their practicum experience for personal critical reflection, leading to self and group member learning.
-However, these seminar hours, when counted as practicum hours, cannot be separate courses within the curriculum. - Practicum must have adequate supervision for student learning facilitated by a faculty member who is a CYC.
-All supervision must focus on reflective practice linking theory to the student's present practicum experiences.
+This can be inperson contact or virtual contact, but a demonstration of direct service delivery is required.
+Any variations for administrative or research-based practicums will require an explanation. - Learning outcomes are clearly identified for successful course completion of practicum. - Student engagement in critical reflective practice for professional and personal growth is encouraged. - Students are required to apply theory from classroom-based courses to practicum experiences. - Formal in-person and one-on-one supervision from within the practicum setting is provided to the student with guidance and written feedback.
+For practicums that occur in a virtual space, any variations to this supervision model will require an explanation. - Formal in-person and one-on-one supervision and monitoring are provided by faculty from the post-secondary institution to the student in the practicum setting. - The evaluation process of the student's skills and knowledge within the practicum are directly connected to the identified learning outcomes and will include a combination of student input, feedback from the supervisor(s) within the practicum setting, and evaluation assessment by the faculty supervisor. - Practicum hours may include group seminars where students process their practicum experience for personal critical reflection, leading to self and group member learning.
+However, these seminar hours, when counted as practicum hours, cannot also be counted as hours in an additional, separate course within the curriculum.

-- The CYC faculty are expected to meet weekly with students to anchor foundational learning for praxis. - Due to extraordinary situations such as the COVID-19 pandemic, post-secondary programs may be required to be creative in providing practicum opportunities.
+- Practicum must have adequate supervision for student learning facilitated by a faculty member who is a CYC.
+All supervision must focus on reflective practice linking theory to the student's present practicum experiences. - The CYC faculty are expected to meet weekly with students to anchor foundational learning for praxis. - Due to extraordinary situations (e.g., the COVID-19 pandemic), post-secondary programs may be required to be creative in providing practicum opportunities.
 Student and community safety is paramount.
 CYCEAB realizes adaptations to the traditional practicum may be necessary.
-As programs consider these adaptations, they should centre on the following: CYC learning outcomes, CYC core competencies/outcomes, and/or CYC vocational standards.
+As programs consider these adaptations, they should center on the following: CYC learning outcomes, CYC core competencies/outcomes, and/or CYC vocational standards.
 As public health recommendations allow in the accreditation applicant's geographical area, the standard for CYCEAB accreditation will continue to require 80% of the practicum hours to be direct engagement with children, youth, and families. - Volunteer experience, if considered as a part of the CYC practicum curriculum, must demonstrate a direct connection with specific practicum course learning outcomes; have clear, direct agency supervision and CYC program monitoring components; and include an evaluation component which can build on accountability.